Personal Injury -- Plaintiff Law

 In Idaho, you can sue for personal injury for most injuries that someone else caused you.

-If someone intentionally hurt you with an assault or battery, you likely have a case for a personal injury suit.
+If someone intentionally hurt you with an assault or battery in Pocatello, you likely have a case for a personal injury suit.
 You’ll have to prove that the person who injured you purposefully made contact with you, or did an action they knew was likely to cause contact with you.

 Personal injury applies to accidental injuries as well.
 Injuries caused by negligence occur in accidents that could have been prevented if the injurer had been more careful or responsible.
 Certain activities require a level, or duty, of care, and when people breach that duty of care, it could make them liable for injuries they cause.

 Car accidents often involve negligent acts.
 Breaking Idaho’s rules that ban texting while driving, for instance, could be evidence of negligence.
-If someone falls in an unmarked ditch that road workers dug, that could be a potential negligence case, because markings and warnings would be the expected duty of care.
+If someone falls in an unmarked ditch that road workers dug in Boise, that could be a potential negligence case, because markings and warnings would be the expected duty of care.